- WFSE Annual Report 2018

 Moderator: Markku Kanninen.

-The next IUFRO-WFSE Steering Committee meeting will be held 10 October 2014 in Salt Lake City, USA, in connection with the IUFRO World Congress.
+A IUFRO-WFSE Steering Committee meeting was held 10 October 2014 in Salt Lake City, USA, in connection with the IUFRO World Congress.